Religion in Belarus

-Christianity is the main religion in Belarus, with Eastern Orthodoxy being the largest denomination.
+Christianity is the main religion in Belarus, with Eastern Orthodoxy being the largest tradition.
 The legacy of the state atheism of the Soviet era is apparent in the fact that a proportion of Belarusians (especially in the east part of the country) are not religious.
 Moreover, other non-traditional and new religions have sprung up in the country after the end of the Soviet Union.

-According to the estimations for 2011 by the Ministry of the Interior, 73.3% of the Belarusians are Orthodox Christians, 14.8% are irreligious (atheists and agnostics), 9.7% are Catholics (either Latin Catholic and Belarusian Greek Catholic), and 3.5% are members of other religions (mostly Pentecostals).
+According to the estimations for 2011 by the Ministry of the Interior, 73.3% of the Belarusians are Orthodox Christians, 14.8% are irreligious (atheists and agnostics), 9.7% are Catholics (either Latin Catholic and Belarusian Greek Catholic), and 2.20% are members of other religions (mostly Pentecostals).

 History

 By the end of the 12th century, Europe was generally divided into two large areas: Western Europe with dominance of Catholicism, and Eastern Europe with Orthodox and Byzantine influences.
 The border between them was roughly marked by the Bug River.
 This placed the area now known as Belarus in a unique position where these two influences mixed and interfered.

 Before the 14th century, the Orthodox church was dominant in Belarus.
 The Union of Krewo in 1385 broke this monopoly and made Catholicism the religion of the ruling class.
 Władysław II Jagiełło, then ruler of the Grand Duchy of Lithuania, ordered the whole population of Lithuania to convert to Catholicism.
 The Vilnius episcopate was created one and a half years after the Union of Krewo; it received a lot of land from the Lithuanian dukes.
 By the mid-16th century, the Catholic Church became strong in Lithuania and in the bordering northwest parts of Belarus, but the Orthodox church was still dominant in Belarus.

 In the 16th century, a crisis began in Christianity: the Protestant Reformation began in Catholicism and a period of heresy began in an Orthodox area.
 From the mid-16th century Protestant ideas began spreading in the Grand Duchy.
 The first Protestant church in Belarus was created in Brest by Mikołaj Radziwiłł the Black.
 Protestantism did not survive due to the Counter-Reformation in Poland.